What is the COVID-19 Vaccine?

 Who Can Get the COVID-19 Vaccine?

-The COVID-19 vaccine is now available to everyone 16 years of age and older.
-The only COVID-19 vaccine currently authorized for emergency use in people 16 or 17 is the Pfizer vaccine, according to the FDA.
+The COVID-19 vaccine is now available to everyone 12 years of age and older.
+The only COVID-19 vaccine currently authorized for emergency use in people 12 years of age and older is the Pfizer vaccine, according to the FDA.
 Moderna and Johnson & Johnson’s vaccines are authorized for people 18 and older.